Physics majors are all geeky lab rats, right? Wrong. Read on to learn about some of the many directions a physics degree can take you.

 Earlier in her career, Asmail worked in a federal research lab.
 She even invented a technique to find imperfections on the surfaces of small objects by scanning a laser beam on the object.

-Having the experience of inventing a technical process helps Asmail in her current job, working with businesses developing their own technologies.
+Having the experience of inventing a technical process helps Asmail in her current job at the National Institute of Standards and Technology in Gaithersburg, Maryland, working with businesses developing their own technologies.
 Through her interaction with about 1,500 engineers, she supports the work of small companies that do research with the federal government or want to make a profit from the technologies they come up with.
 “Every day I learn about a brand-new technology,” Asmail says.
 She’s assisted researchers who find advances in renewable energy, biotechnology, and more.

-At first, Faught intended to go medical school.
-He changed his mind after taking a few physics classes.
-One of his professors had a research focus in medical physics, which was a perfect match for Faught.
+At first Faught intended to go medical school.
+But he changed his mind after taking a few physics classes.
+One of his professors at Kenyon College had a research focus in medical physics, which was a perfect match for Faught.
 “I don’t think I could be somebody who just works in a physics lab all day,” he says.

 Now he’s pursuing a doctorate from The University of Texas and working at a cancer treatment and research center that’s part of the University.
 He helps doctors develop their plans to treat patients.
 Sometimes doctors use radiation therapy to treat cancer, and Faught calculates the correct dosage.
 He’s searching for a method to accurately determine the right amount of radiation for each patient in a quicker manner.